daystar7777/PhiLang/README.md

   }
 ```
 Output will be 'TickTickTickTickTickTickTickTick....'.
-More than 1000 tick would passed between 'Tick' and 'Tick'.
+More than 1000 tick would be passed between 'Tick' and 'Tick'.
 Tick could be different by hardware.